daviwil/electroshell/README.md

 `npm install`

-Compile the code by running the following command:
+First, compile the code by running the following command:

 `npm run compile`

-You can also watch all TypeScript files for changes and have them be recompiled automatically with this command:
+Now you can run the test development server with the following command:

 `npm run watch`

 After compiling the code you can run the console with this command:

 `npm start`

+The dev server will watch all TypeScript files for changes and then recompile them automatically.
+All .tsx and .css files will also be reloaded in the active application so that you can see your UI changes immediately.

 ## License